– The Live Differently Series –

 N – Nip temptation before it turns into sin.
 Examples include turning off your phone when you’re tempted to use it to view porn, or choosing not to be alone if you’re facing temptation with your boyfriend or girlfriend.

-5. Verse 18 says that one reason to live differently in our sexuality is that sexual immorality is sin against our own bodies.
+5. Verse 18 says that one reason to live differently about sex is that sexual immorality is sin against our own bodies.
 How does knowing that sexual immorality hurts you rather than helps you motivate you to live differently?

-6. Verse 19 says another reason to live differently in our sexuality is that we belong to God.
+6. Verse 19 says another reason to live differently in our sexual choices is that we belong to God.
 Explain what you think this means in your own words.

-7. Verse 20 says another reason to live differently in our sexuality is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
+7. Verse 20 says another reason to live differently about sex is that we want to honor (i.e., show off) God in our bodies with the sexual choices we make.
 What difference does it make in our sexual choices that we’ve been bought with a price, the price of Jesus giving his life for us?

 This verse says we should show off God in our bodies with the sexual choices we make because we’ve been bought with a price.
 God brought us into a relationship with himself at the cost of his own Son’s death.
 Since he gave his life for us, we should draw on his power to give our lives to him in our sexual choices.